Remember 17-year-old Jessica Watson, the girl who sailed around the world after she crashed into a massive ocean

 Well, last week, 16-year-old Abby Sunderland was feared lost in the Indian Ocean while sailing around the world.
 She set off two emergency beacons from about 3,600 kilometers off the coast of Western Australia after her yacht was knocked over in huge seas and its mast was broken.

-Before Ronit and I had a chance to calm down from hearing this (because, after all, the majority of kids do not sail around the world), we happened to watch a TV piece on top models’ body image, eating habits and self-inflicted damages.
+Before Ronit and I had a chance to calm down from hearing this (because, after all, the majority of kids do not sail around the world), we happened to watch a TV piece on top models’ body image (no longer available online), eating habits and self-inflicted damages.

 Top model Jessica Gomes (24) said the pressure on models to be slim was enormous and that models are afraid to miss out on work opportunities in the highly competitive fashion industry, so they use some excessive methods to keep themselves trim.

 The article mentioned Ana Carolina Reston (in the photo), a famous Brazilian model who died from Anorexia at the age of 21, weighing 40kg (88lbs).
 Her mother told the press Ana had eaten nothing but apples and tomatoes for 2 months before she died.